sktime/pytorch-forecasting/docs/source/developer_guide.rst

 **Registry auto-discovery.** The v2 test suite (``TestAllPtForecastersV2``) discovers estimators through the ``all_objects`` registry.
-A correctly registered model is therefore picked up and tested automatically, so you rarely need to write a per-model test file.
+A correctly registered model is therefore picked up and tested automatically, so the generic checks need no per-model test file of their own.
 What you do need to provide is ``get_test_train_params`` on the package class: keep every configuration small (minimal sequence length, tiny hidden sizes) so the registry-driven tests stay fast in CI.